temmmin/ImageSegUsingYolov8/README.md

 The trained weights for this project can be downloaded from the following link:

 - [Download Pretrained Weights](https://drive.google.com/file/d/1MtDCr5guhAzoD9s4G-XIF445vmTzLTzg/view?usp=drive_link)
-- .pt model was traiend with custom datasets
+- train1.pt model was traiend with custom datasets

 After downloading, place the weights file in the `weights/` directory to use them with the scripts.

-Usage
+## Usage
 1. Install the dependencies listed in requirements.txt using "pip install -r requirements.txt"
 2. Ensure that the paths in test_yolov8.py, such as model_path, image_path, and save paths (save_final, save_cont), are correctly set to match your file structure before running the script.
 3. Run test_yolov8.py